offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     }
     ```

-    Note that the arrow heads on these dashed lines represent the direction of the synteny match (e.g. head-to-tail for a normal match vs tail-to-head for a reverse complement match), not edge directions in the graph (graph is undirected).
+    Note that the arrow heads on these dashed edges represent the direction of the synteny match (e.g. head-to-tail for a normal match vs tail-to-head for a reverse complement match), not edge directions in the graph (graph is undirected).
 Since the _h_ and _t_ suffixes on nodes already convey the match direction information, the arrows may be omitted to reduce confusion.

     ```{dot}
     graph G {